martin-lewis/FlatpickrBlazor/README.md

 	<script src="_content/FlatpickrBlazor/l10n/de.js"></script>

-and change the "de.js" with your choosed language
+and change the "de.js" with your chosen language

 to add the plugins, you have to include the script and style files. e.g. for the month select plugin: